Godwin-NJ/risevest-soln/soln.md

 ### Ultra Mode

 - [ ] Compression

+###### NOTE - CLoudinary has compression methods.
+Challenge - Which file compression method can be used for different file type e.g images, pdf , videos etc

 - [ ] File History

 ### Bonus

-- [ ] Revokable session management
+- [x] Revokable session management
 - [ ] Multiple admin reviews before file is deleted

 ### Envr variables to be provided